microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/wiring.md

 Use the program above to identity which header is ground on the Raspberry Pi.
 Connect the header attached to the bundles of wire to a ground header (header **6** for example).

+### Connect the all of the buttons except EXIT

+Use the program to determine which header the buttons go to.
+You can connect them randomly then use the program to reorder them.

-### Connect EXIT, MENU
+### Connect EXIT

 Use the program to determine which header those buttons go to.

 - [ ] pressing EXIT exits the current game and goes back to the selection screen.
-- [ ] pressing MENU pops up the in-game menu.

-### Connect the rest of the buttons

-Use the program to determine which header the buttons go to.
-You can connect them randomly then use the program to reorder them.

 ## Joystick wiring